Skip to Content

 After NOC Approval from PVARA

-Once PVARA grants the NOC, applicants can then register with SECP and establish physical presence in Pakistan.
+Once PVARA grants the NOC, applicants register with SECP and establish local presence in Pakistan.

 SECP Registration